GeloneJT/professional-README-generator-2021/Assets/README.md

-# Pro README Gen
+# Professional README Generator

   ## Description
-  To create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+  To create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

   ## Table of contents
   - [Installation](#installation)